Create your own project, pattern, component and files generator: Yeoman vs Plop

 Let's create a plop-templates folder at the root of the project to hold the templates that will be used by the plop generator, and a controller.hbs file inside it with the following content:

-package com.example.moviesapp.controller;
+package com.example.webapp.controller;

 import org.springframework.web.bind.annotation.RestController;